Submit Your Application Online

 A graduate application fee is required from all applicants.

 Applicants who choose to apply to more than one graduate program must pay an application fee for each program.
 The application fee is not refundable and must be paid before the application can be reviewed.
 Instructions for payment will appear when you submit your online application.

 Application Fee Waivers

-Applications fees are only waived for applicants who have participated in or are affiliated with one or more eligible graduate preparation programs.
-Unfortunately we are not able to offer application fee waivers on any other basis (financial circumstances, participation in programs not listed below, etc.).
+Application fees are only waived for applicants who have participated in or are affiliated with one or more eligible graduate preparation programs.
+Unfortunately, we are not able to offer application fee waivers on any other basis (financial circumstances, participation in programs not listed below, etc.).
 View the list of eligible graduate preparation programs to see if you are eligible.

 UC Davis requires academic records from each college-level institution you have attended.
 You may upload digital copies of your unofficial transcripts in the Academic History section of the application or after submitting your application using your Application Status Page.

 View Instructions for Uploading Transcripts

 It is your responsibility to ensure your application is submitted by the deadline.
 Applications close after 11:59 p.m.
 (Pacific Time) on the day of the deadline.
 UC Davis does not extend or waive application deadlines for any reason, including technical issues experienced by individual applicants, so applicants are encouraged to apply well before the deadline.